itsrts/thriveproject/readme.md

 Usage of api-ext library ( developed by me )

 ## Directory Structure
-auth    : all auth APIs
+ - auth    : all auth APIs
-cache   : cache support
+ - cache   : cache support
-env     : env variable support model   : db models and more ride    : all ride APIs util    : cron and validate
+ - env     : env variable support
+ - model   : db models and more

-thrive-app : react source code
+ - ride    : all ride APIs
+ - util    : cron and validate

 ## Usage
 The panel supports login, new requests, confirm requests.